Borscht Recipe

 Borscht Step 2 Prepara the Vegetables

-• Add the chopped beetroot to the meat broth and let it cook together for another 10-15 minutes.
+• Cut the beetroot into small strips.
+Add the chopped beetroot to the meat broth and let it cook together for another 10-15 minutes.

 Borscht Step 2 Prepara the Vegetables1